BRMonte/colonies-challenge/README.md

 ##### 4. Create, Migrate, and Seed the Database

-You can start the rails server using the command given below.
+You can create and set up the DB with the below command.

 ```ruby
 rails db:create